Pixailz/Kernel-Builder/README.md

 - [op6-op6t-nethunter-kernel](https://github.com/acai66/op6-op6t-nethunter-kernel)

 ## TODO
-- add options for the anykernel zip output folder
 - add modified to the anykernel zip name, if -e flag is present
 - add -u to update OR NOT